esmerek/terrific-zebra-dadb5/content/pages/index.md

           reinventing the wheel.
 But we unite to create holistic, simple and easy solutions that every employee loves.
       - title: Application Modernization
-        content: >+
+        content: >
-          Together we organize a powerful team.
-With an agile coach we establish the ideal environment to serve your needs in an iterative, value-oriented and continously improving way.
+          For modernization, we build the foundation with a process assessment.
+          This is the basis for refactoring, a new UI/UX design and a DevOps operating model.
+We squeeze value of out the data given.
       - title: Agile Project Guidance
         content: >+
           We shape a strategy of how we integrate people and culture into the